hankbao/cs5600-final/README.md

 ## Design and Implementation

-This project demonstrates an use of `userfaultfd` and `signalfd` to handle page faults and signals, respectively, in a multi-process context.
+This project demonstrates the use of `userfaultfd` and `signalfd` to handle page faults and signals, respectively, in a multi-process context.
 The main goal is to monitor page faults (**PF**) in child processes and handle `SIGCHLD` signals in the parent process.
 This involves setting up communication between the parent and child processes and managing shared resources effectively.

 ### Setup `userfaultfd`